-Equally steady and acerbic, Dole was Baker's successor as leader of the Senate Republicans.
-He developed a reputation in the Senate of valuing thoughtful discussion over incivility in lawmaking and, wounded in World War II, became a leading advocate for veterans and disabled Americans generally.
-His support was key to passing the Americans With Disabilities Act in 1990.
+The equally steady and acerbic Dole was his successor as leader of the Senate Republicans.
+He developed a reputation in the Senate of valuing thoughtful discussion over incivility in lawmaking, and, wounded in World War II, became a leading advocate for veterans and disabled Americans generally.
+He was a key to passing the Americans With Disabilities Act in 1990.

 Wednesday night, the two showed off the humor they used to grease the wheels of negotiations.

-"Once you leave politics, your approval rating goes straight up," said Dole, seated next to his wife Elizabeth, also a former senator.
+"Once you leave politics, you're approval rating goes straight up," said Dole, seated next to his wife Elizabeth, also a former senator.
 "People write you letters saying, "I never liked you, you so-and-so, while you were in the Senate, but now I think you're a pretty good guy.
-And please send me an autographed picture_ of Elizabeth."
+And please send me an autographed picture_of Elizabeth."

 "To spare you the details ...
 I ask unanimous consent that my remarks be included in the record," he said.